Isotopes 101: A Beginner's Guide to Understanding the Building Blocks of Science

 Isotopes are a fascinating science concept with a wide range of applications, from understanding the age of the Earth to diagnosing medical conditions.

-But what exactly are isotopes, and how do they differ from one another?
-In this article, we'll take a beginner-friendly look at isotopes and explore some of the key things you need to know about them.
+But what exactly are isotopes, and how do they differ?
+In this article, we'll take a beginner-friendly look at isotopes and explore some of the critical things you need to know about them.

 Key Takeaways:

-2. Isotopes have different atomic masses and physical properties, which can make them useful in a variety of applications.
+Isotopes have different atomic masses and physical properties, making them useful in various applications.

-3. Scientists use isotopes to study the age of rocks, to diagnose medical conditions, and to determine the source of materials in forensic investigations.
+Scientists use isotopes to study the age of rocks, diagnose medical conditions, and determine the source of materials in forensic investigations.

-4. Isotopes can also be used in nuclear power plants, although they can also be dangerous if not handled properly.
+Isotopes can also be used in nuclear power plants, although they can be dangerous if improperly handled.

 6 Key Facts About Isotopes